By: Michael Narkewicz, MD, FAAP

 How HCV is spread

 Hepatitis C virus cannot be spread by touching, hugging, or kissing.
-Therefore, children with HCV infection can participate in all normal childhood activities and should not be excluded from child care centers or schools.
+So, children with HCV infection can participate in all normal childhood activities and should not be excluded from child care centers or schools.
 However, because it can be spread through contact with blood, parents of children with HCV infection should make sure household items such as toothbrushes, razors, nail clippers, or other items that may contain small amounts of blood, are not shared.

 Hepatitis C virus can be spread through sexual contact.
 Infected teens and young adults should be strongly advised to avoid having sex.
 If they are going to have sex, they need to use latex condoms to prevent the spread of HCV.
 Hepatitis C can also be spread through sharing needles.
 Drinking alcohol also should be avoided by anyone with HCV infection because alcohol can speed up liver damage.

-In some children, HCV infection can lead to persistent liver disease in the form of cirrhosis or scarring of the liver.
+In some children, HCV infection can lead to persistent liver disease that can lead to cirrhosis or advanced scarring of the liver.
 Cirrhosis occurs when the liver cells die and are replaced by scar tissue and fat.
 The liver eventually stops working and can no longer remove wastes from the body.
 Children and adolescents who develop cirrhosis of the liver because of chronic HCV infection may require a liver transplant to survive.
 Children infected with HCV also are at risk for developing other serious liver diseases, including liver cancer.

 While at the present time there is no vaccine to prevent hepatitis C, there are very effective treatments available.
-Recent medical advances may result in the testing of several new drugs for HCV infection for children 3 years old and up that can cure the virus in 95-98% of children and adolescents.
+Recent medical advances have resulted in the approval of several new drugs for HCV infection for children 3 years old and up that can cure the virus in 95-98% of children and adolescents.